Neil Peart: Equipment

 In the early 2000s, Peart began taking full advantage of the advances in electronic drum technology, primarily incorporating Roland V-Drums and continued use of samplers with his existing set of acoustic percussion.
 His digitally sampled library of both traditional and exotic sounds expanded over the years with his music.

 In April 2006, Peart took delivery of his third Drum Workshop set, configured similarly to the R30 set, in a Tobacco Sunburst finish over curly maple exterior ply, with chrome hardware.
 He referred to this set, which he used primarily in Los Angeles, as the "West Coast kit".
 Besides using it on recordings with Vertical Horizon, he played it while composing parts for Rush's album Snakes & Arrows.
 It featured a custom 23-inch bass drum; all other sizes remained the same as the R30 kit.

 On March 20, 2007, Peart revealed that Drum Workshop prepared a new set of red-painted maple shells with black hardware and gold "Snakes & Arrows" logos for him to play on the Snakes & Arrows Tour.

 Peart also designed his own signature series drumstick with Pro-Mark, the Promark PW747W, Neil Peart Signature drumsticks, made of Japanese Shira Kashi white oak.

-During the 2010–11 Time Machine Tour, Peart used a new Drum Workshop kit; the kit was outfitted with copper-plated hardware and time machine designs to match the tour's steampunk themes.
-Matching Paragon cymbals with clock imagery were also used.
+During the 2010–11 Time Machine Tour, Peart used a new Drum Workshop kit and custom stand; the kit was outfitted with copper-plated hardware and time machine designs to match the tour's steampunk themes.
+Matching Paragon cymbals designed by instruments maker Rgo for Sabian in 1993 with clock imagery were also used.
+The drum kit and stand includes easter egg instruments that could be assembled by hand, as intended by Rgo for children, in honor of Peart.